 Vice-President of The Institute for 21st Century Questions Managing Editor of Global Brief Magazine

 Sam Sasan Shoamanesh is the Vice-President of the Institute for 21st Century Questions and Managing Editor of Global Brief magazine.
-He is Senior Special Assistant to the Prosecutor of the International Criminal Court (ICC), having assumed this post in September 2013.
-As an attorney specialized in international law, he has served the ICC since 2005.
+He has served the International Criminal Court (ICC) since 2005 in various capacities, including formerly as Chef de Cabinet to the Prosecutor of the ICC.
 He has also worked for a number of other international judicial bodies, including the UN International Criminal Tribunal for the former Yugoslavia and the International Court of Justice.
 In 2011, he initiated and co-organized the first regional diplomatic conference on the ICC in the Middle East, hosted in Doha, in cooperation with the League of Arab States and the government of Qatar.

-Shoamanesh has held several international consultancies and has published widely, with a particular focus on the Middle East.
-In addition to book chapters, his writings have appeared in The Globe & Mail, Al Jazeera, Al-Monitor, An-Nahar (Arabic), Frankfurter Allgemeine Zeitung, Carnegie Council for Ethics in International Affairs, Iranian Diplomacy, Huffington Post, the Harvard International Review and the South China Morning Post.
+Shoamanesh has held several international consultancies, lectured around the world, and published widely, with a particular focus on the Middle East/West Asia.
+In addition to book chapters, his writings have appeared in, among others, The Globe & Mail, Al Jazeera, Al-Monitor, An-Nahar (Arabic), Frankfurter Allgemeine Zeitung, Carnegie Council for Ethics in International Affairs, Iranian Diplomacy, Huffington Post, the Harvard International Review and the South China Morning Post.